Community Matters

 1. Your academic and social life at the University of Michigan may be affected by students whose drinking attitudes are less well-established than yours.

-2. You may be asked by underage students to help them purchase alcohol.
+2. Underage students may ask you to help them purchase alcohol.
 Are you aware of the legal consequences of furnishing alcohol to underage individuals?

 3. You may learn new information about proven prevention theories and educational strategies to understand the many aspects of the sexual assault issue or re-think some of your attitudes and behaviors about alcohol.